codethecoffee/ios_course/README.md

 ## Useful Visual Studio Shortcuts
 | Command | Functionality|
 |:-------:|:------------:|

+## Constants
+- It's common practice to store your constants in a `Constants.swift` file in a struct named `k`.
+[Here's the origin of this programming notation](https://stackoverflow.com/questions/472103/lower-case-k-in-cocoa/472118#472118).
+TLDR: `k` stands for "constant" in hungarian notation.

 ## CocoaPods
 Suzy's TLDR: The `npm` or `yarn` of iOS development.
 Coded in Ruby.